Image

 See a message from Edgardo Colón-Emeric, dean of Duke Divinity School.

-The Importance of Diversity at Duke Divinity
+A Theological Vision of Community and Diversity at Duke Divinity

-We seek to build a diverse and inclusive community consistent with the scriptural vision that: “There is no longer Jew or Greek, there is no longer slave or free, there is no longer male and female: for all of you are one in Christ Jesus” (Galatians 3:28).
-It is in this light that, as part of its mission to prepare leaders for the church, the academy, and the world, Duke Divinity is committed to the importance of diversity.
-At a practical level, Duke Divinity recognizes the need to prepare students for ministry, teaching, and leadership in multi-cultural and multi-faith contexts, whether in the United States or elsewhere.
-To do this well, our own community must seek to wrestle with and embody diversity in its faculty, staff, and student body.
-Given the historical legacies, social locations, and confessional commitments of Duke Divinity, diversity in this context is particularly focused on, but not limited to, gender, race, ethnicity, socioeconomic background, denominational affiliation, age, sexual orientation, learning styles, and physical ability.
-Encountering and learning alongside others not like us offers opportunities for all of us to deepen our understanding of ourselves, our society, and our roles as pastors, ministers, teachers, and leaders.
-Attention to and inclusion of diversity helps foster more faithful, hopeful, and loving forms of common life.
+We seek to build a community of inclusive hospitality consistent with the scriptural vision that “There is no longer Jew or Greek, there is no longer slave or free, there is no longer male and female: for all of you are one in Christ Jesus” (Galatians 3:28).
+It is in this light that, as part of its mission to prepare leaders for the church, the academy, and the world, Duke Divinity is committed to the importance of welcoming people with a wide range of backgrounds and perspectives.
+At a practical level, Duke Divinity recognizes the need to prepare students for ministry, teaching, and leadership in multicultural and multifaith contexts, whether in the United States or elsewhere.
+To do this well, our own community must embrace and embody diversity in its faculty, staff, and student body.
+Given the historical legacies, social locations, and confessional commitments of Duke Divinity, diversity in this context is particularly focused on, but not limited to, socioeconomic background, denominational affiliation, age, gender, race, ethnicity, sexual orientation, learning styles, and physical ability.

 Divinity School Bylaws